pmjdebruijn/ShuttlePRO/README.md

 Eric's original README along with some accompanying files can still be found in the attic subdirectory in the sources.
 You might want to consult these in order to get the program to work on older Linux systems.

-The udev hot-plugging configuration contained in the udev subdirectory is based on [Shamanon's source][Shamanon/ShuttlePRO].
+The udev hotplugging configuration contained in the udev subdirectory is based on [Shamanon's source][Shamanon/ShuttlePRO].

 ShuttlePRO relies on the Linux kernel driver for the Shuttle devices, and its keyboard and mouse support is tailored to X11, i.e., as far as I can tell it's pretty much tied to Linux and X11 right now.
 Hence there's no Mac or Windows version of the program; you'll have to use Contour Design's own software offerings for these systems.